boydaihungst/vue-enterprise-boilerplate/docs/architecture.md

 ### `plugin`

-Directory that contains custom plugins need for app to run like i18n, vue-meta.
-For extenal plugin just add to `plugin/index.ts`
+Directory that contains custom plugins need for app to run like i18n, unhead, pinia store.
+You can put your own plugin in here as well.
+After that just add to `plugin/index.ts`.

 ### `router`

 Where the router, routes, and any routing-related components live.
 See [the routing doc](routing.md) for more.

-### `state`
+### `stores`

-Where all our global state management lives.
+Where all our global state/store management lives.
 See [the state management doc](state.md) for more.

 ### `utils`